AliceO2Group/QualityControl/doc/Advanced.md

 ## Developing QC modules on a machine with FLP suite

-FOLLOWING THE INTRODUCTION OF UPDATABLE RPMS, THE FOLLOWING PROCEDURES ARE NOT CORRECT ANY MORE.
+FOLLOWING THE INTRODUCTION OF UPDATABLE RPMS, THE FOLLOWING PROCEDURES ARE NOT CORRECT ANY MORE, ALTHOUGH OPTION 1 should still work.

 NEW PROCEDURES ARE BEING TESTED.